think-code-run/PRODIGY_ML_01/README.md

 ACKNOWLEDGEMENTS:

-This project is part of my internship, and I would like to thank my mentors and team for their support and guidance.
+This TASK is part of my internship, and I would like to give my special thanks to ANDREW NG sir and PRODIGY for providing this opportunity.